futurewei-cloud/chogori-sql/docs/YugabyteDb.md

 # Introduction
 Chorgori platform is built for low-latency in-memory distributed persistent OLTP databases.
 With the K2 storage layer in place, we need to add a
 SQL layer on top of it so that people could run SQL to interact with it.
-This type of SQL is fundentally different from the traditional SQL databases in that
+This type of SQL is fundamentally different from the traditional SQL databases in that
-* The database is distributed, not a simple sharding system of single instance traditional database, which is hard and painful to manage.
+* The database is distributed, not a simple sharding system of a single instance traditional database, which is hard and painful to manage.
 Instead, the system is automatically partitioned without manual efforts.
 * It supports strong consistency with distributed transactions
 * It supports GEO distributed transactions
 * It scales with big data in mind

-There are many this types of so-called newSQL projects that are inspired by the Google Spinner paper, YugabyteDb is one of them and it was built as a DocDB at first with the support of Casandra CQL language and Redis APIs from 2016.
+There are many of this types of so-called NewSQL projects that are inspired by the Google [Spinner paper](https://static.googleusercontent.com/media/research.google.com/en//archive/spanner-osdi2012.pdf) and the subsequent [F1 paper](https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/41344.pdf).
+YugabyteDb is one of them and it was built as a DocDB at first with the support of Casandra CQL language and Redis APIs from 2016.
 Postgres 10 was integrated in 2018 and then was upgraded to 11.2.
 The supported features can be found at https://docs.yugabyte.com/latest/api/ysql/.
-It could support [GraphQL](https://docs.yugabyte.com/latest/develop/graphql/).
+It could support [GraphQL](https://docs.yugabyte.com/latest/develop/graphql/) as well.
-Even our system is fundentally different, it is a good reference implementation to help us for initial investigation.
+Even our system is fundentally different, YugaByteDB is a good reference implementation to help us for initial investigations.

 # Integration